ToolzYard Blog

 $.store.book[*].title

-Find all prices
+Find all book prices

 $.store.book[*].price